- WHY IS TIME BLINDNESS MORE PREVALENT AMONG ADHD INDIVIDUALS?

 Because it makes sense to share why you do what you do to others in a neat package.

-But we know nothing about ADHD is neat.
+But we know nothing about ADHD is straightforward.

 And the labels we use have often got many people’s preconceived ideas and unconscious biases.